ewpratten/ewpratten.com/content/blog/2017-11-24-weatherballoon-lost.md

 ---
-title: "We lost a weather balloon in another country"
+title: We lost a weather balloon in another country
-description: "..and made the news because of it"
+description: ..and made the news because of it
 date: 2017-11-24
 tags: news
 draft: false
 extra:
-  excerpt: Beal science project succeeds - maybe too much - as weather balloon floats into U.S.
+  excerpt: Beal science project succeeds - maybe too much - as weather balloon floats
+    into U.S.
+aliases:
+- /blog/weatherballoon-lost
 ---

 A news article was written about a project I was involved in.
 It's even headed by a photo I took!